 Onions are toxic to most cats and dogs.
 It also goes to the other plants in the onion family, like the shallots, garlic, leeks, and chives.
 So, can your chickens eat onions?
-Onions are not harmful to chickens as they are to other animals.
+Unlike many other animals, onions are not harmful to chickens.

 - Can The Chickens In Your Coop Eat Onions?